Animated sitcom: 2020s to present

-In January 2020, TZGZ, Syfy's new adult animation block, ordered six 15-minute episodes of the series, which would later become Magical Girl Friendship Squad.
-At the same time, the short form version, Magical Girl Friendship Squad: Origins, began airing on the same late-night programming block.
+In January 2020, TZGZ, Syfy's new adult animation block, ordered six 15-minute episodes of Magical Girl Friendship Squad.
+At the same time, the short-form version, Magical Girl Friendship Squad: Origins, began airing on the same late-night programming block.

 In February 2020, Fox released an animated sitcom produced by Seungyong Ji and Jordan Grief titled Duncanville, focusing on the story of a kid who "daydreams of making it big without having to wear a suit and tie to do so."

 In September 2020, Magical Girl Friendship Squad began airing on SYFY.
 In interviews the same month, series creator Kelsey Stephanides hoped that the series would expand the "types of new animated stories" with more variety in adult animation, allowing for "different ways" to do adult animation in the future.

 In December 2020, Hoops was cancelled by Netflix after its first season received low ratings and negative reviews.
-Hoops was described as "puerile comedy ... perfect for Trump's America," not funny, and "crude, rude, and aimless."
+Hoops was described as "puerile comedy... perfect for Trump's America," not funny, and "crude, rude, and aimless."

 On January 15, 2021, the first part of season 2 of Disenchantment was released on Netflix.
 In February 2021, it was announced that Tyler, the Creator had teamed up with Lionel Boyce and Davon 'Jasper' Wilson to develop an animated comedy named Shell Beach.
-In March 2021 it was reported that King of the Hill would be revived, with characters aging 15 years from the end of the series.
+In March 2021, it was reported that King of the Hill would be revived, with characters aging 15 years from the end of the series.

+HouseBroken, an animated sitcom following the lives of anthropomorphic neighbourhood pets in therapy, first aired in May 2021.
+The series starred the voice of Lisa Kudrow as a poodle therapist with a second season premiering in December 2022.
+Low ratings led to the series' cancellation after two seasons.

+The Harper House followed Debbie Harper, the matriarch and bread-winner of a down-on-their-luck family in Arkansas, and had a ten week, one series run on Paramount+ premiering in September 2021.

+In April 2023, Adult Swim launched Royal Crackers an animated sitcom centred on a family owned snack-food company.
+A second series aired in February 2024.

+Krapopolis premiered in September 2023 on Fox, having been commissioned for a further two seasons before its launch.
+The series is set in mythical Ancient Greece and features a dysfunctional family of humans gods and monsters including the voices of Richard Ayoade and Matt Berry.
+The fourth and fifth seasons have also been commissioned.